This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Line a loaf pan with parchment paper or plastic wrap and spoon in date mixture.
-Press int down firmly to pack into the pan.
+- Line a 9×5-inch loaf pan with parchment paper or plastic wrap and spoon in the mixture.
+Press firmly in the loaf pan, until about ¾-inch thick.

 OMG!
 I didn’t have peanuts on hand but I had almonds & almond butter.
 It didn’t form what I’d call a paste but it was well combined.
 I stuck it in the freezer and almost ate the whole thing when I took it out.
 THIS WAS TO DIE FOR!!!
 Thank you for such a great & simple recipe!